Mike Zagurski: Detroit Tigers

 On February 5, 2017, Zagurski signed a minor league contract with the Detroit Tigers.
-He was released on June 15.
+He made 25 appearances split between the Double-A Erie SeaWolves and Triple-A Toledo Mud Hens, accumulating a 2-4 record and 3.29 ERA with 43 strikeouts across 27 1/3 innings pitched.
+Zagurski was released by the Tigers organization on June 15.

 Milwaukee Brewers

 On December 17, 2017, Zagurski signed a minor league contract with the Milwaukee Brewers.

-On June 27, his minor league contract was bought by the Brewers, promoting him to the Majors.
-Three days later, Zagurski made his first Major League appearance since the 2013 season, earning his first career loss against the Cincinnati Reds.
+On June 28, 2018, the Brewers selected Zagurski's contract, adding him to their active roster.
+Two days later, Zagurski made his first Major League appearance since the 2013 season, earning his first career loss against the Cincinnati Reds.
 This set the MLB record for the longest time between a pitcher's first career win and loss at 11 years, 23 days.
-Zagurski was designated for assignment on July 8, 2018.
-He was later optioned to Triple-A Colorado Springs.
-He declared free agency on October 15, 2018.
+He struggled in two appearances for the club, allowing seven runs on five hits with two strikeouts in one inning of work.
+On July 8, Zagurski was designated for assignment by Milwaukee following the promotion of Corbin Burnes.
+He was assigned to the Triple-A Colorado Springs Sky Sox after clearing waivers, ultimately compiling a 3.20 ERA with 66 strikeouts in 49 appearances.
+Zagurski declared free agency on October 15.

 Chicago Cubs

 On December 19, 2018, Zagurski signed a minor league contract with the Chicago Cubs.
-He was released on March 24, 2019.
+He was released by Chicago prior to the start of the regular season on March 24, 2019.